A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 ---

 *Data is persistent.
-Engineering makes it useful.*
+Data Science makes it useful.*